 Which devices does Disney+ work on?

 Whatever you're looking to watch Disney Plus on - be it through a computer, smartphone, or tablet - you should be able to make it work.

 You're able to watch Disney+ on Roku, Chromecasts, Fire TV, laptops, Smart TVs, iPads, Android, iPhone, most smart TVs, Android TVs and game consoles - including the Nintendo Switch.
-It will also come to Sky Q and Now TV but it's a little complicated, as this also has the option of combining your billing.
+It's also available on Sky Q, Now TV and Now TV devices, but it's a little complicated, as this also has the option of combining your billing.